 Our focus is on high quality research, which has a real impact on policy and practice.
 As practitioners and academic psychologists, we are dedicated to the development of evidence-based practice to prevent violence, abuse and neglect in individuals, families and communities.

-We investigate early trauma, adverse experiences and emotional and social attachment processes in childhood in order to understand the development of mental health problems, personality disorder and criminal behaviour.
-This informs health and social care of children, families and communities.
+Our staff and students conduct research into the causes and consequences of offending behaviours, as well as evaluating risk assessments and interventions.
+We have a particular focus on early trauma and adverse experiences in childhood in order to understand the development of mental health problems, personality disorder traits and criminal behaviours.
+This informs health and social care for children, families and communities.

-- At policy level, members are involved in multi-sector collaboration to prevent violence through prediction, assessment and treatment of victims and offenders.
+At policy level, we are involved in multi-sector collaboration to prevent violence through prediction, assessment and treatment of victims and offenders.

-- Nationally, members have links with the Department of Health, Home Office, NOMS, Police Services, the Youth Justice Board, the Health Professions Council, the British Psychological Society (BPS), the National Society for the Prevention of Cruelty to Children (NSPCC) and the National Offender Treatment Association (NOTA).
+Nationally, we have links with: the Department of Health; Home Office; Ministry of Justice; NOMS; Police Services; Youth Justice Board; Health and Care Professions Council (HCPC); British Psychological Society (BPS); National Society for the Prevention of Cruelty to Children (NSPCC) and the National Offender Treatment Association (NOTA).

-- At an international level, members advise the European Commission, UNICEF, World Health Organisation and International Society for the Prevention of Child Abuse and Neglect.
+At an international level, we advise the European Commission, UNICEF, World Health Organisation and the International Society for the Prevention of Child Abuse and Neglect (ISPCAN).

 In collaboration with the Institute of Mental Health (IMH) and Nottinghamshire Healthcare NHS Trust, the Centre developed the only nationwide professionally accredited Doctorate in Forensic Psychology (DForenPsy), with links to over 60 agencies around the British Isles.

 We also offer the opportunity to undertake research for the qualification of MPhil/PhD in forensic and family psychology and applied developmental psychology.